-Faculty in the Department of Psychology lead a variety of research programs.
-Students who are interested in attending graduate school after completing their undergraduate education are encouraged to get involved with faculty research, usually during the junior year.
-Below is a listing of research groups that are currently active in the department.
-Click on the title of each research group for more detailed information regarding the current projects.
+Faculty in the department of psychology lead a variety of active research programs.
+Below is a listing of research labs that are currently active in the department.
+Click on the titles to visit the lab websites.